brighthive/si-social-research-challenge/README.md

 # Data Science Take Home Challenge
 ## Overview:
-To help independently assess your qualifications and skill we have designed a self contained mini data science exercises, labeled “Adult Educational Attainment and Work.”
-The code you write for some tasks may be applicable to other additional tasks within the exercise.
+To help independently assess your qualifications and skill we have designed a self contained mini data science exercise, labeled “Adult Educational Attainment and Work.”

 The exercise will involve a series of progressive steps, including data analysis, regression and explanation of results along with any policy recommendations as appropriate.
 The datasets are similar to what you might see in Strategic Initiatives.